winterland1989/mss/README.md

 Notes
 -----

-+ You can use an array of mss as a mss object, and mss will merge all the elements first(from the first to last order, so the last one with the hightest precedence), this's very handy when you want to compose nested mss.
++ You can use `mss.merge` to merge an array of mss into a single mss object, it will merge all the elements from the first to last order, so the last one comes with the hightest precedence, this's very handy when you want to compose nested mss.

 mss